Generic Name: levetiracetam (LEE-ve-tye-RA-se-tam)

 Treating partial-onset, myoclonic, or generalized tonic-clonic seizures in patients with epilepsy.
 It is used in combination with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Keppra tablets is an anticonvulsant.
+Keppra tablets are an anticonvulsant.
 Exactly how it works is not known, but it may work by slowing abnormal nerve impulses in the brain.

 Do NOT use Keppra tablets if: